Our 5-Star-Rated Pecan Grove Podiatrist Discusses The Causes, Treatment & Prevention of Yellow Toenails

 Do You Need To Visit A Pecan Grove Podiatry Office If Your Toenails Turn Yellow?

 The best way to return your toenails to their natural color will depend on the cause of the discoloration.
 For example, if your nails are stained from polish, you may have to wait until the nail grows out to restore the natural color.
 If your discoloration is a result of diabetes, you may need to gain control over your condition before you see improvements in the rest of your body.

 If you have a fungal infection, there are several treatment options available.
-Our top-rated podiatrist at Foot & Ankle Associates can determine the proper treatment method for you based on the severity and extent of the infection.
+Our top-rated podiatrist at Vargas Foot & Ankle Specialists can determine the proper treatment method for you based on the severity and extent of the infection.
 Mild infections may be treated with a medicated nail polish, which you apply for six to nine months until the infection is gone (typically, this takes about a year).
 More severe infections may require oral antifungal medications; extreme cases may result in surgery.

 Yellow toenails usually do not go away on their own.
-At the first sign of a fungal infection – or if you have questions about yellow toenails and their cause – contact your Pecan Grove podiatrist or call us at Foot & Ankle Associates to find out more about treatment options, including over-the-counter products that may benefit you.
+At the first sign of a fungal infection – or if you have questions about yellow toenails and their cause – contact your Pecan Grove podiatrist or call us at Vargas Foot & Ankle Specialists to find out more about treatment options, including over-the-counter products that may benefit you.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to foot and ankle care, feel free to contact Foot & Ankle Associates, with a convenient podiatry office location near Pecan Grove TX, by clicking here or by calling 281.397.3487.
+If you would like to learn more about this and other topics related to foot and ankle care, feel free to contact Vargas Foot & Ankle Specialists, with a convenient podiatry office location near Pecan Grove TX, by clicking here or by calling 281.397.3487.